Mopp123/fungine-test-app/README.md

 NOTE: This contains the same tab issue as the fungine submodule (originally written with "tab tabs" instead of spaces)

+## Windows build
+Old Windows build can be downloaded from releases.
+This should also contain all required assets.
+This is very old and can't remember what Windows this was even targeting so might or might not work...

 ## Build
 Requires building the fungine submodule first.
 Instructions can be found here https://github.com/Mopp123/fungine